-The policies of S&P and the Chicago Board Options Exchange (the "Cboe") and changes implemented by the Index provider that affect the composition and valuation of the S&P 500, the VIX or the Index could negatively impact the performance of the Funds.
+For the Funds linked to a benchmark, changes implemented by the benchmark provider that affect the composition and valuation of the benchmark could negatively impact the performance of the Funds.

-The Funds are linked to the Index, which is maintained by a third-party provider that is unaffiliated with the Funds or the Sponsor.
-There can be no guarantee or assurance that the methodology used by such third-party provider to create the Index will result in a Fund achieving high, or even positive, returns.
-The policies implemented by the Index provider concerning the calculation or the composition of the Index could affect the value of the Index and, therefore, the value of a Fund's Shares.
-The Index provider may change the composition of the Index, or make other methodological changes that could change the value of the Index.
-Additionally, the Index provider may alter, discontinue or suspend calculation or dissemination of the Index.
-Any of these actions could adversely affect the value of Shares of a Fund using the Index.
-There is no guarantee that the methodology underlying the Index will be free from error.
-Index providers have no obligation to consider Fund shareholder interests in calculating or revising an index.
+The Funds are linked to benchmarks maintained by third-party providers that are unaffiliated with the Funds or the Sponsor.
+There can be no guarantee or assurance that the methodology used by the third-party provider to create the benchmark will result in a Fund achieving high, or even positive, returns.
+The policies implemented by each benchmark provider concerning the calculation or the composition of a benchmark could affect the value of a benchmark and, therefore, the value of such Funds' Shares.
+A benchmark provider may change the composition of the benchmark, or make other methodological changes that could change the value of a benchmark.
+Additionally, a benchmark provider may alter, discontinue or suspend calculation or dissemination of a benchmark.
+Any of these actions could adversely affect the value of Shares of a Fund using that benchmark.
+There is no guarantee the methodology underlying the benchmark will be free from error.
+Benchmark providers have no obligation to consider Fund shareholder interests in calculating or revising a benchmark.
 Each of these factors could have a negative impact on the performance of the Funds.